zeitgeistpm/documentation/docs/learn/betting-strategy.md

 market if you think that the prices are correct?
 This is where providing liquidity comes into play.

-The liquidity of a market is important when it comes to creating accurate predictions.
+The liquidity of a market is important for creating accurate predictions.
 When a trader buys tokens, they are giving up information in exchange for a potential pay-off (if they are correct, they make a profit).
 The more significant the price movement, the more information they are providing.
 But if prices slip too quickly due to a lack of liquidity, their profits are comparatively small to the value of their information.

 Thus, informants and liquidity providers are taking opposite sides of a bet.
 When liquidity providers sell to the informants, they are hoping that the assets